Ghetts: Political views

 In November 2019, along with 34 other musicians, Ghetts signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.

 Legal issues

-Ghetts was charged with causing death by dangerous driving following a hit-and-run in Ilford, London in October 2025.
-He is due to appear in court on 24 November.
+Ghetts was charged with causing death by dangerous driving following a hit-and-run in Ilford, London, in October 2025.
+He appeared in court on 24 November, where he was charged with two further counts of dangerous driving before and after the incident.
+On 8 December, he pleaded guilty to causing death by dangerous driving.
+On 3 March 2026, Ghetts received a 12‑year prison sentence.